 Samantha's greatest struggle has been coping emotionally with the tragedy and pain from the car accident.
 Her sister, Kathy, now age 6, has helped her get through the physical and emotional challenges.
 The family says the most positive outcome since the injury has been Samantha's regaining full use of her arm.

 The Brachial Plexus Center team is thrilled with Samantha's recovery.
-"Typically, the Brachial Plexus Team members advise the patients and their families that while improvement is the expected outcome, it is not likely that arm function will return to normal after surgery," said Linda J. Michaud, MD, Physiatrist and Co-Director of the Brachial Plexus Center.
+"Typically, the Brachial Plexus Team members advise the patients and their families that while improvement is the expected outcome, it is not likely that arm function will return to normal after surgery," said Linda J. Michaud, MD, Physiatrist.
 "In Samantha's case, she's come very close to that."

-One continuing concern is the lack of sensation in Samantha's thumb, index and middle fingers of her right hand.
-Samantha will undergo a small nerve transfer at her hand to address this issue.
+One additional concern was the lack of sensation in Samantha's thumb, index and middle fingers of her right hand.
+Samantha then had a small nerve transfer at her hand to address this issue.
 "When Samantha's nerve root was torn from her spinal cord, she had complete motor and sensory loss in her arm," Dr. Yakuboff explains.
 "We addressed her lack of motor function with her initial surgery by transferring nerves higher up in her arm that control movement.
-Now we need to repair the nerves farther down her arm that affect sensation in her hand and fingers."
+The second surgery repaired the nerves farther down her arm that affect sensation in her hand and fingers."

-Cindy is confident that her granddaughter will continue to do well under the care of the Brachial Plexus team.
+Cindy is confident that her granddaughter will continue to do well.
 "We got the best results we could have," said Cindy.
-"Allison [Allgier] and the team worked with me all the way through this.
-I know Samantha is in good hands."
+"Allison [Allgier] and the team worked with me all the way through this."

 If you have an experience with Cincinnati Children's, we invite you to share your story.